Máire Comerford: Civil war

-Republican politics
+Post-civil war

+For the election of August 1923, Comerford was sent to canvass in County Cork.
+She drove a motorbike paid for from republican funds and accused the Free State authorities of "massive intimidation" on election day.
+In December, using a false passport under the name "Edith Lewis", she went to America at Éamon de Valera's suggestion to raise money for the republican cause; she spent nine months in the USA.

-Following the Civil War, Comerford supported Éamon de Valera and his abstentionist Republican candidates, but split with him (as did Mary MacSwiney) when he entered the Dáil in 1927.
+Comerford supported de Valera's early abstentionist republican candidates, but split with him when he entered the Dáil in 1927.
 In 1926 he had established the Fianna Fáil party, which drew off a number of Cumann na mBan supporters and weakened it thereafter.
-Comerford remained a member of what was from then on generally seen as a committed group which would not compromise in terms of politics on constitutional matters.
+Comerford remained a member of what was from then on generally seen as a committed group which would not compromise on accepting the border.
+In her opinion Ireland had not achieved freedom: "if someone is handcuffed to another person, are they free?"

-In 1935-65, despite their political differences, she worked as a journalist at De Valera's newspaper The Irish Press.
-During "The Emergency", the Irish Directorate of Military Intelligence was concerned about The Irish Press having Comerford, Brian O'Neill, R. M. Fox, Geoffrey Coulter, and Tom Mullins on its staff.
+From 1935 to 1964, despite her differences with de Valera, she worked as a journalist at his newspaper The Irish Press.
+During "The Emergency", the Irish Directorate of Military Intelligence was concerned about The Irish Press employing Comerford.
+Colleagues recalled her as "a grannywoman figure in the newsroom".

 Later life

 In 1967 Comerford worked on the restoration of the Tailors' Hall in Dublin, which had housed Wolfe Tone's nascent republican parliament in the 1790s, with the Irish Georgian Society.
 In 1969 her book, The First Dáil, was published by Joe Clarke.
-In later years she felt that Éamon de Valera's suggestion in America in 1919-20 that Ireland's future relationship to Britain would be about the same as that of Cuba to the USA had started the mentality of compromise that had led to the Treaty being signed in 1921.
+In later years she felt that de Valera's suggestion, made in America in 1919-20, that Ireland's future relationship to Britain would be about the same as that of Cuba to the USA had started the mentality of compromise that led to the Treaty.

-In the 1970s and up to her death she supported the Provisional Irish Republican Army war in Northern Ireland, in particular its hunger strike campaign.
-In 1976 she was interviewed for the 'Curious Journey' television documentary with other survivors of the 1914-23 period.
+In the 1970s and up to her death she supported the IRA's campaign in Northern Ireland, in particular its hunger strike campaign.
+In 1976 she was interviewed for the Curious Journey television documentary with other survivors of the 1914-23 period.
 These interviews were later published as a book titled Curious Journey.
 An Oral History of Ireland's Unfinished Revolution (1982).

-Comerford worked as a journalist until her retirement in the 1960s.
-She never married.

 Brian Harrison recorded an oral history interview with Comerford, in July 1977, as part of the Suffrage Interviews project, titled Oral evidence on the suffragette and suffragist movements: the Brian Harrison interviews.
 Comerford discussed Irish nationalism and the women's movement, including the involvement of Hanna Sheehy-Skeffington.